top of page

 OUR MISSION.

-To reach street children through art creation and discover our common humanity.
+To reach and empower street children and vulnerable families through art creation and community engagement, discovering our common humanity.

 OUR VISION.